a-b-street/abstreet/docs/design.md

   easy to understand and test.
 Maybe the sim_ctrl pattern is nicer?
 A light adapter to control the thing from the UI? ezgui's textbox and menu are similar -- no rendering, some input handling.

+## Map making

+Stages are roughly:

+- extract parcels inside a bbox from a .kml
+- load elevation into memory from a .hgt
+- get raw OSM ways and bbox from a .osm
+- (elevation, raw OSM ways) -> split up OSM stuff
+- merge in the parcels fitting the specific bbox
+- load traffic signal from a .shp and match to nearest intersection

+- create finalish Intersection structs
+- * split roads into lanes based on lane specs. also update Intersections.
+- * trim road lines for each intersection
+- * make turns for each intersection
+- * make each building, finding the front path using lanes
+- map over parcels directly

+The live edits will modify lane specs and turns.
+Will have to re-do starred items most likely.
+Should be straightforward to only redo small parts of those stages.